Kermalis/VGMusicStudio/README.md

 * Voice tables

 ## General
-* Custom mixer (forget about FMOD)
+* Fix voicetable saver & MIDI keyboard
+* Have mixer output based on callbacks instead of WASAPI
+* Have mixer send output always to eliminate reverb when stopping and allow MIDI keyboard/voicetable UI to play instruments
 * Add playing playlist from Games.yaml and fading out after a configurable amount of loops
 * Maybe a nice waveform
 * Exception handling for invalid config
-* Add keyboard shortcuts to the UI
 * Let on-screen piano play notes or interact with MIDI keyboard
 * Remove "private set" in config and add saving of config
 * Default remap voice
-* Offset for event you're editing
+* Offset for the event you're editing
 * Put the event parameter as text in the parameter name label, so there is reference to the original value or in MODT/Note's cases, text representation
 * Buttons in the taskbar like with most music players
-* Minish cap remap
 * Tempo numerical (it fits)
 * Detachable piano
 * Help dialog that explains the commands for each format